lukacspapp/SEI-Project-3/README.md

 # Process

+Each morning at 10 we jumped on Zoom and had a stand-up.
+After the stand-up, Zoom would be just open in the background in case anyone needed help.
+We also communicated through Slack in case anyone needed an image, video, or any links.

 As each of us had our Backend areas to work on, we first planned out what models, controllers & routes each of us will be writing before moving on to the code session.
 We also decided on which aspects of our models will be embedded or referenced.

 Our notes are outlined in the next section with code examples.

 ## Backend (Day 1 to 3)

+> **Lukacs**:
+>
+>  Responsible for building out the models and seeding

+> **Gayatri**:
+>
+> Responsible for building out the controllers and seeding

+> **Ricardo**:
+>
+> Responsible for working out how to remove items from the cart. (checkout and delete)

 We had a strong start as the three of us finished the Backend by the end of Day 3.
-On Day 2, We worked on our models, controller, and routes.
-On Day 3, we troubleshot bugs together.
+We also troubleshot bugs together on Day 3.

 ### Models